Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

     PIE:      PIE enabled
 ```
 Sigh...
 After having just finished the 'Inst Prof' challenge, I knew that the `PIE enabled` meant this wasn't going to be an easy one.
 For those not familiar with Position Independent Executable([PIE](https://en.wikipedia.org/wiki/Position-independent_code)), it basically means the code executes properly regardless of its absolute address.
-That base absolute address is randomized on every run, so there is no way (that I know of) to guess it.
+That base address is randomized on every run, so there is no way (that I know of) to guess it.

 *Thought* _I'm going to need to leak something to calculate the base address_

-Lets look at the memory map,
+Lets look at the memory map (with ASLR disabled),
 ```
 Start              End                Perm      Name 0x0000555555554000 0x0000555555556000 r-xp      /home/code/CTF_Writeups/2017-GoogleCTF_Quals/wiki/challenge